TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 6/1 Corinthians 6.3.md

 ---

-Know ye not that we shall judge angels? how much more, things that pertain to this life?
+Don't you know that we will judge angels?
+How much more, things that pertain to this life?